KIvanovvv/Guessing-game/README.md

 # Guessing-game
- Create the JavaScript logic .
+ Create the JavaScript logic on to pre-build UI.